directus/guides/get-started-building-a-svelte-website-with-directus/index.md

 ## Svelte

 Svelte is an incrementally adoptable [framework for building webapps](https://svelte.dev/tutorial/basics) similar to React or Vue.
 However the difference is it _compiles on build time instead of run time_, producing highly-optimized vanilla JavaScript, smaller bundles, and better performance.
-Server-side rendering (SSO), routing and more is available as well with [Sveltekit](https://kit.svelte.dev/).
+Server-side rendering (SSR), routing and more is available as well with [Sveltekit](https://kit.svelte.dev/).

 Also, please note the Directus JavaScript SDK is pulled in under `examples > svelte > src > services > directus.js`.
 If you're interested, [see the `directus.js` file on Github](https://github.com/directus/examples/blob/main/svelte/src/services/directus.js) and read more in the [Directus SDK Documentation](https://docs.directus.io/reference/sdk/).